Law of Chile: Family

-Originally, Family law in Chile was created according to the conservative spirit of the society of 19th century.
-Their principles was: high protection of matrimonial family (and discrimination ni non-matrimonial filiation), authority of husband over wife, and a great parental power over the children.
-Also, in the beginnings the Catholic Church has the control in many familiar actions, but with the Laicist Acts (Leyes Laicas) were transferred their powers to state agencies, like the Civil Registration, and created the Civil Marriage in 1884.
+Originally, Family law in Chile was shaped by the conservative spirit of 19th-century society.
+Their principles were: high protection of the matrimonial family (and discrimination in non-matrimonial filiation), authority of the husband over the wife, and great parental power over the children.
+Also, in the beginning, the Catholic Church had control over many aspects of family life.
+Still, with the Laicist Acts (Leyes Laicas), their powers were transferred to state agencies, like the Civil Registration, and the Civil Marriage was created in 1884.

-However, there were several reforms across the 20th century, for the purpose of ending legal discrimination and make family relationships more equal, in addition to protecting the most vulnerable members.
-Therefore, in 1967 is created the Childs Act (Ley de Menores), in 1993 the Domestic Violence Act (Ley de Violencia Intrafamiliar) and in 2004 a new Civil Marriage Law (Ley de Matrimonio Civil) that introduces divorce.
-Likewise, Civil Code was reformated many times for doing better conditions for married women, and in 1989 the husband authority was repealed; on the other hand, in 1998 it introduces a new filiative system that gives equal rights to children born inside or outside a marriage.
+However, there were several reforms throughout the 20th century aimed at ending legal discrimination, promoting more equal family relationships, and protecting the most vulnerable members.
+Therefore, in 1967, the Childs Act (Ley de Menores), in 1993, the Domestic Violence Act (Ley de Violencia Intrafamiliar), and in 2004, a new Civil Marriage Law (Ley de Matrimonio Civil) that introduces divorce.
+Likewise, the Civil Code was reformed many times to improve conditions for married women, and in 1989, the husband's authority was repealed; in 1998, a new filiative system was introduced that gives equal rights to children born within or outside of marriage.

-In recent years, new reforms allows to same-sex couples obtain many rights.
+In recent years, new reforms have allowed same-sex couples to obtain many rights.
 Thus, in 2014 is created the Civil Union Agreement (Acuerdo de Unión Civil), and in 2021 is established the same-sex marriage.

-Since 2005, a separate familiar procedure is established by the Family Courts (Juzgados de Familia) with a verbal trial.
+Since 2005, a separate family procedure has been established by the Family Courts (Juzgados de Familia) with a verbal trial.

 Criminal law

-Since the year 2000, Chilean criminal procedure is experiencing one of the most important legal reforms of the country's history, completely replacing an inquisitory procedure by an accusatory system, very similar to that of Germany or the United States.
-While the prosecution is in charge of an autonomous authority (Ministerio Público), the actual judgement is made by a collegiate court (Tribunal de Juicio Oral en lo Penal).
+Since 2000, Chilean criminal procedure has undergone one of the most significant legal reforms in the country's history, completely replacing an inquisitorial procedure with an accusatorial system, very similar to that of Germany or the United States.
+While the prosecution is in charge of an autonomous authority (Ministerio Público), the actual judgment is made by a collegiate court (Tribunal de Juicio Oral en lo Penal).
 Trials are public and verbal.
-However, the law grants several alternatives to the defendant so as to avoid the trial, but, at the same time, grant the victim's satisfaction and the public safety.
+However, the law provides several alternatives to the defendant to avoid trial while also ensuring the victim's satisfaction and public safety.

-The Chilean Criminal Code, which defines the conducts that constitute an offense and the applicable conviction, dates back to 1874.
+The Chilean Criminal Code, which defines the conduct that constitutes an offense and the applicable conviction, dates back to 1874.
 It was greatly inspired by the Spanish Code of 1848 and the Belgian Code of 1867.
-The Code has been widely criticized, and the Ministry of Justice is studying a complete replacement by the year 2010.
+The code has been widely criticized, and the Ministry of Justice is studying a complete replacement by the year 2010.